Linear superposition as a core theorem of quantum empiricism: Closing remarks

 As a result, we gain ``a contribution to philosophy, but not to physics'' \cite[p.~86]{mackin}.
 At the same time, the proposed math `$\cup$"=assembler'

 is quite sufficient for creating the object"=language.
-Giving a natural form to it would be acceptable, however, it is clear that the set"=theoretic $\cup$"=base of the language cannot be avoided \cite{benioff}.
-Nevertheless, the syntactically more formal description of transitions/brace/""numbers is surely of interest and value.
-This would turn, however, all the above material into a mathematical logic text, what is we eschew in the present work.
-It is probably for this reason that the very important and extremely thorough works\footnote{Pre"=theories, 76 axioms \cite[p.~241]{ludwig3}, ordered sets, morphisms, absence of the word superposition in \cite{ludwig1, ludwig3}, (valid) criticism of ``theories of states'' \cite{ludwig5}, \etc.} by G\"unther Ludwig \cite{ludwig1, ludwig2, ludwig3, ludwig4} and by his school are often left out of the literature on quantum foundations.
-Among other things, in spite of explicit pointing out a ``solution in principle of the measuring problem'' in \cite[p.~V]{ludwig3} (and subtitle ``Derivation of Hilbert Space Structure'' of \cite{ludwig3}), name of this author has not been mentioned in the detailed reviews \cite{leifer, schloss4, zurek} and even in the books \cite{silverman, fuchs4, schloss, mittel, saunders, ney}.
+Giving a natural form to it would be acceptable, however, it is clear that the set"=theoretic $\cup$"=base of the language cannot be avoided \cite{benioff, frenkel}.
+Nevertheless, the syntactically more formal description of the sequence \lrceil{transitions $\rightarrowtail$ brace $\rightarrowtail$ numbers} is surely of interest until the way of looking at quanta's mathematics is harmonized with the math"=logic.
+This would turn, however, all the above material into a pure"=logic text, which we eschew in the present work.
+It is probably for this reason that the very important and extremely thorough works\footnote{Pre"=theories, 76 axioms \cite[p.~241]{ludwig3}, ordered sets, morphisms, absence of the word superposition in monographs \cite{ludwig1, ludwig3}, the (valid) criticism of ``theories of \ldots\ so-called states'' \cite[p.~78]{ludwig5}, \etc.} by G\"unther Ludwig \cite{ludwig1, ludwig2, ludwig3, ludwig4} and by his school are often left out of the literature on quantum foundations.
+Among other things, in spite of explicit pointing out a ``solution in principle of the measuring problem'' in \cite[p.~V]{ludwig3} and subtitle ``Derivation of Hilbert Space Structure'' of \cite{ludwig3}, name of this author has not been mentioned in the detailed reviews \cite{leifer, schloss4, zurek} and even in the books \cite{silverman, fuchs4, schloss, mittel, saunders, ney}.